UserNotFoundXEption/CupaGoovno/README.md

 - Custom translations for languages other than English and Polish are made by ChatGPT.
 Some of them might be incorrect.
 - Health HUD will say "DEAD" if you have more than 9 health (e.g. in Casual Mode).
 - I left a minor bug in Wally (the Bird) fight to see if you can find it.
+- If you parry Djimmi's (Genie) rings in the last phase at a certain angle you won't receive supermeter boost.
 - Your skill issue.

-## What next?
+## What's next?
-### CupaGoovno v1.1
+### CupaGoovno v1.2
-- More variety in Dr. Kahl's Robot new "Space Invaders" phase.
 - Fixes and changes based on your feedback.
-- ETA: February 2025.
+- ETA: When I gather enough feedback.
 ### CupaGoovno v2.0 - A new level of Cuphead modding
 - Custom charms and weapons introducing brand-new game mechanics.
 - Custom achievements unlocking charms and weapons mentioned above.